composer-wordpress/.github/profile/README.md

 No content|✅*|[`no-content`](https://packagist.org/packages/composer-wordpress/no-content)|[`no-content`](https://github.com/composer-wordpress/no-content)|none|none|❌

 <small>
-  * These builds are made available by WordPress.org but are not extensively documented.
+  * Although they are not extensively documented, these builds are made available by WordPress.org as regular builds.
 </small>

 ## Plugins